emincanozcan/foobar.live/README.md

 Note: FooBar.Live uses these ports: `80, 5342, 6379, 1935, 1936, 4000`.
 Before installation, it is recommended to ensure that these ports are not used by other processes.

-### Install With Docker - Automatic
+### Installation With Docker - Automatic

 There is a file in the project called [`setup.sh`](setup.sh), which is a shell script that runs the necessary commands for installation.

-If you don't want to run a shell script directly, you can follow the steps at [Install With Docker - Manual](#install-with-docker---manual).
+If you don't want to run a shell script directly, you can follow the steps at [Installation With Docker - Manual](#installation-with-docker---manual).

 ```bash
 # Clone this repository